ExeterBScDTS/ECM2429-workshop-2-exercises/README.md

 ## Why use a database?

-Databases provide many useful features, they allow us to organise data, query it, and also ensure its integrity; however as programmers the most useful feature is often the simplest - databases provide *persistent storage* in any easy to use manner.
+Databases provide many useful features, they allow us to organise data, query it, and also ensure its integrity; however as programmers the most useful feature is often the simplest - databases provide *persistent storage* in an easy to use manner.

 ## Alternatives for persistent storage and data exchange in Python